-1. Transparency.
-If your teen is one who keeps a lot of secrets and rarely opens up to you about relationships with friends, that may become truly problematic when he or she is dating.
-You want to know that if your child had concerns—questions about physical boundaries, what is and is not abusive, how to handle a pushy boyfriend, etc.—she would come to you.
-If you don’t feel that those lines of communication are open between you, spend some time developing more back-and-forth before inviting greater challenges into his or her life.
+If your teen keeps a lot of secrets and rarely opens up to you about relationships with friends, problems may arise when he or she dates.
+You need to know that if your child has concerns about a significant other or questions about physical boundaries, what is and is not abusive, or how to handle a pushy boyfriend or girlfriend, he or she would come to you.
+If those lines of communication aren’t open yet between you, spend some time developing more back-and-forth before inviting greater challenges into his or her life.

-3. Confidence.
-The dating world is hard.
-So many adolescents measure their self-worth upon the approval of their peers, and this is only magnified once they want the attention and affections of another girl or boy.
+Dating is hard.
+So many adolescents measure their self-worth upon the approval of their peers and this is only magnified once they want attention and affection from a girl or a boy.
 If your child lacks adequate self-confidence, dating may prove to be disastrous.
-The insecure teen places too much value on the opinions of others, finds it hard to say no, and fears social or romantic rejection more than many of the real threats to their health and well-being out there.
-A break-up can be crushing, spawning depression and other problems.
-If your child struggles with self-confidence, let him or her spend a little more time under your wing developing the backbone needed to survive the hard knocks of the dating world.
+An insecure teen places too much value on the opinions of others, finds it hard to say no, and fears social or romantic rejection more than many real threats to health and well-being.
+A breakup can be crushing, spawning depression and other problems.
+If your child struggles with self-confidence, let him or her spend a little more time under your wing, developing the backbone he or she needs to survive the hard knocks of the dating world.